lechien73/cae/README.md

 Oh, ok.
 I'm sorry about that.
 Please <a href="https://github.com/lechien73/cae/issues" target="_blank">open an issue here on GitHub</a>, and I'll take a look.
 The code itself is very straightforward, so if you know what's wrong, feel free <a href="https://github.com/lechien73/cae/" target="_blank">fork the repo</a>, fix it and create a Pull Request.

 Please note that the extension is provided "as-is".
 No warranty or guarantee regarding suitability or compatibility is given.
 Use it at your own risk.
+Also - very important - this is an *UNOFFICIAL* extension.
+This is not supplied by or affiliated with Codeanywhere, so please do not complain to them if it doesn't work.
+That's also why I'm not using the official Codeanywhere logo.

 ## How much data do you collect?